-Nitric Acid Plant (NAP) A facility producing nitric acid by either a pressure or atmospheric pressure process from a single process unit.
+Nitric Acid Plant (NAP)

+A facility producing nitric acid by either a pressure or atmospheric pressure process from a single process unit.

 NSCR Non-selective catalytic reduction system designed originally for provided the project requirements under this protocol are met.

-Operating Manual engineering firm that manages NAP equipment use, upgrade, and replacement.
+NOx abatement, which may qualify as a tertiary catalyst project engineering firm that manages NAP equipment use, upgrade, and replacement.

-NO_X abatement, which may qualify as a tertiary catalyst project